stvleung/Plasp/README.md

 # DESCRIPTION

-Plasp is CatalystX::ASP [CatalystX::ASP](https://metacpan.org/pod/CatalystX%3A%3AASP), which is a plugin for Catalyst to support ASP (PerlScript) but with Catalyst ripped out.
+Plasp is [CatalystX::ASP](https://metacpan.org/pod/CatalystX%3A%3AASP), which is a plugin for Catalyst to support ASP (PerlScript) but with Catalyst ripped out.

 This is largely based off of Joshua Chamas's [Apache::ASP](https://metacpan.org/pod/Apache%3A%3AASP), as the application I've been working with was written for [Apache::ASP](https://metacpan.org/pod/Apache%3A%3AASP).
 Thus, this was designed